digital-asset/daml/docs/source/daml/patterns/locking/locking-by-archiving.rst

 .. figure:: ../images/lockingByArchiving1.png
+   :alt: Locking By Consuming Choice involves exercising a Lock choice to create a LockedCoin; the LockedCoin differs from the Coin in having an Unlock choice.

    Locking By Consuming Choice Diagram

 Archiving contract